Leon-Yu0320/BTI-Plant-phenotyping/README.md

 After the copy of parameters to databases with one of the three experimental types, users will be able to launch the analysis of images based on parameters applied to a single test image.
 Please place all files under the **code** directory into the **same folder** when during configuration.
 There are two options provided to process images as details from the following descriptions:

 #### OPTION 1: single experiment analysis
-In this option, pipelines for MULTI_PLANT, SIDE_VIEW, and ROOT_PHENOTYING pipelines will be executed by users respectively to launch analysis.
+In this option, pipelines for MULTI_PLANT and SIDE_VIEW pipelines will be executed by users respectively to launch analysis.
 Here, a few settings can be specified by users while typing into questions from programs based on their experimental design, such as the start-end time period of the experiment, the lights-on and lights-off schedule of plant growth, the camera ID, and raspberry ID for experiments.
 To launch the analysis, type in the following commeand line and see outputs screenshot as below.

 ```
 bash 2_MULTI_PLANT.sh